ChristopherDBerry/ChristopherDBerry/README.md

 When I am being less serious I also muck about developing my own AI tools, playing with blockchains and obsessing over JR Tolkien 💍🧙🧒🧒🧒🧒👨👨🧔🧝.

-My public repos are looking a little empty right now.
+It's looking a little quiet quiet around here 😴.
 I'm working on it.